automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jinfengopteryx.md

 # Jinfengopteryx
-## Description: This feathered dinosaur was once thought to be a true bird.
+## This feathered dinosaur was once thought to be a true bird.